If you haven't yet, now is a great time to go back to the last post in this series and learn how to set up stacks in Evernote.

 The first notebook in my business stack is called .Process and it contains all the important steps in my project life cycle.
 Clearly defining a web design process is one of the most important things you can do for your business.

-If you’re interested in learning more about my processes and seeing the inner workings of my business, check out my Priceless Process online course.
+If you’re interested in learning more about my processes and seeing the inner workings of my business, check out The Process Hack.

 Once you’ve identified the steps in your client onboarding and project processes, I recommend creating a note for each step.
 Title the note with a number and name of the step.
 For example, my notes are titled “1- Inquiry,” “2- Proposal,” “3- Payment,” and so on.